-Using Adobe Analytics as the behavioral data source lets clients use the view-based and/or purchase-based behavioral data from Analytics in Adobe Target recommendations activities.
-This feature is especially helpful in situations where the Target Recommendations setup is new and Analytics has a lot of historical data to leverage.
+Using Adobe Analytics as the behavioral data source lets clients use the view-based and/or purchase-based behavioral data from Analytics in Adobe Target Recommendations activities.
+This feature is especially helpful in situations where the Target Recommendations setup is new and Analytics has much historical data to use.

 If these two buttons do not display in your account, reach out to Customer Care.

-Using Analytics as the behavioral data source for recommendations also provides the ability to deploy specific use cases without the requirement of tagging entity pages with all the Target entity parameters.
+Using Analytics as the behavioral data source for recommendations also lets you deploy specific use cases without the requirement of tagging entity pages with all the Target entity parameters.
 Although that requires certain pre-requisites to be in place, availability of “Product Variables” is the most important thing for that functionality to work seamlessly.
 Regular eVars and Props are not sufficient for this handshake to happen automatically between Analytics and Target.

 You can use Analytics as the behavioral data source to: